Interview Singulart/https://www.singulart.com/de/künstler/katharina-dustmann-37075?ref=ts

 And how did these come together?

 I have been working as a freelance artist since 1983.
 As a percussionist, I have been playing concerts in various ensembles around the world since 1989.
-In 1986, I began studying and completing various training courses in sound engineering with a focus on audio in the field of art, media and communication.
-Together with Marco Ambrosini, I founded the music and film production studio "Studio Katharco GbR".
+In 1986, I began studying and completing various training courses in sound engineering, with a focus on audio in the field of art, media and communication, and together with Marco Ambrosini, I founded the music and film production studio "Studio Katharco GbR".
 Since then, we have been working here on the synergy of image and music.
 My focus here is film and theater music as well as sound art for multimedia productions/stagings.
 See also www.katharco.eu.

 Please tell me more about it, such as CG Jung's idea of the unconscious action in the second level and the resulting imagination of each individual, and how you challenge your audience to discover their own story in your art.

 Katharina: My pictures can tell stories.
-For me, these sometimes arise during the painting process or develop later.
-When I sometimes ask the viewers what they themselves discovered in the picture, it never takes long before they let their imaginations run wild.
+For me, these sometimes arise as soon as the process has begun, or even develop later.
+When I sometimes ask viewers what they themselves have discovered in the picture, it never takes long before they let their imaginations run wild.
 This often creates new, personal stories, with their own character creations, and since everyone sees themselves and the painting in their own way, I think it happens on a different level.
 It is as CG Jung explains.
 For example, the theory that the unconscious has a much greater influence than conscious perception.
-What happens to people when they stand in front of a picture?
+What happens to people when they stand in front of a work of art?
 Are they looking for a connection?
 Do they feel a desire or does it give them an inspiring feeling?
 And why?
 What do they perceive?
 The artists, with their sweeping brushstrokes?
 The imagination and creativity?
 Is it the desire to be detached and free?
-Just doing it?
-Or can it also be the effect of the colors?
-Something that reminds us of happiness, flowers, rainbows, the sky, or does it touch us in our sadness and it seems as if something is being reflected, understood or perceived?
-In any case, what moves us in that moment is something deep within us, something that often cannot be explained.
-Painters probably feel the same way; they paint because that is who they are and because that is how they can show it.
-If a picture and a person feel attracted to each other, a relationship can develop and maybe they will live together, happy and content, until the end of their lives...
+To just do it?
+Or could it also be the effect of the colors?
+Something that reminds us of happiness, flowers, rainbows, the sky, or does it touch us in our sadness and it seems as if something is reflected, understood or perceived?
+In any case, it is deep within us that moves us in that moment, something that often cannot be explained.
+Artists are probably the same, they create because they are and because they can show it that way.
+If an art and a person feel attracted to each other, a relationship can develop and maybe they live together, happy and content, until the end of their lives...
 Haha.

 What does a working day in your studio look like?
-Do you have rituals that help you to get motivated or to be “in the zone”? be?
+Do you have rituals that help you get motivated or “in the zone”? be?

-Katharina: Before I paint, I often go for a long walk, I let myself be inspired by the colors and shapes.
+Katharina: Before I go to my studio, I often take a long walk, I let myself be inspired by the colors and shapes.
 I see a green, lush tree against a blue or wonderfully gray sky.
 A cube next to a round shape.
 Rough next to smooth.
-All of this makes me want to paint.
-When I get to my studio, I go to the pictures I'm working on and give them my admiration.
+All of this inspires me to create something new.
+When I arrive in my studio, I go to the pieces I am working on and give them my admiration.
 I don't want to say here that I talk to my brushes and paints before painting, otherwise everyone will think I'm crazy.

 I don't listen to music!
-When I paint sound, I hear it beforehand, but while I'm painting, it's so quiet that I get a fright if someone comes in.
-My workspace is in rooms where music production and painting are close together.
-So it's possible to switch quickly from here to there and that gives me great opportunities to express myself in a variety of ways.
+When I paint sound, I listen to it beforehand, but when I'm working it's so quiet that I get a fright if someone comes in.
+My workspace is in rooms where music production and art are close together.
+So it's possible to switch from here to there quickly and that gives me great opportunities to express myself in a variety of ways.
 I also like working in the garden, where I can splash around.

-Which aspects of your job always give you butterflies in your stomach or make you curious?
+Which aspects of your projects always give you butterflies in your stomach or make you curious?

 Katharina: It's the project itself.
 When I plan the first small steps and then when it starts.
 When I meet other artists to work with them.
 When parts become more visible and you can already feel it.
 When I can be brave and big and humble at the same time.
 When the day of the performance comes.
-When the audience loves it.
-When you get the right respect and recognition.
+When people love what you have created, when you get the right respect and recognition.
 The whole process.

 What was the coolest artist tip you ever received?